Dongzhijin/SDPO/README.md

 This project implements a selective alignment strategy for preference optimization that addresses the critical challenge that **not all tokens contribute equally to model performance** in post-training alignment of large language models (LLMs).
 Our approach leverages **token-level log-probability differences** between the current policy and a reference model to identify and optimize **high-impact tokens** within preference pairs, leading to more efficient and effective preference optimization.

+For more details, refer to the [academic paper](https://arxiv.org/abs/2025.12345).

 ## Key Features

 - **Alignment Score Computation**: Uses the difference between policy and reference model log probabilities to identify high-impact tokens